RedRussianBear/No-Rest-for-the-Wicked/README.md

 > affairs by a collective two-thirds vote.
 Each shall additionally select a chief officer to preside over their respective spheres in an
 > executive capacity for the remainder of the year with the authority to carry out and enforce their acts.
 >
 > None of these bodies, separately or in congress, except by joint unanimous vote shall make any resolution abridging the following
-> guarantees:
+> enumerated guarantees:
 >
 > 1. No person shall be compelled to enter any form of service, except if ordered as payment for an overdue and onerous debt,
 >    or unless required by an agent of the law in execution of their duties.